From Ussen and Apistotoki to Chethl and Tulukaruq, there are many Native American gods and goddesses.

 Depending on the Blackfoot band, Naapi and Kipitaakii may or may not be closely associated with coyotes.
 In these cases, they may be referred to as Old Man Coyote and Old Woman Coyote.

-The Cherokee is an indigenous people local to the Southeastern Woodlands of the United States.
+The Cherokee are an indigenous people local to the Southeastern Woodlands of the United States.
 Today, the Cherokee Nation is composed of over 300,000 people.

 Unetlanvhi is the Creator: the Great Spirit that knows and sees all.
 Generally, Unetlanvhi does not have a physical form.
 They additionally do not get personified in myths – at least, not frequently.